espoirMur/my-blog-gastby/source/_posts/2021-10-17-how-i-break-up-with-pip-and-fall-in-love-with-poetry-my-new-girlfriend.md

 ```

-> **Warning**: The previous `get-poetry.py` installer is now deprecated, if you are currently using it you should migrate to the new, supported, `install-poetry.py` installer.
+> **Warning**: The previous `get-poetry.py` installer is now deprecated, if you are currently using it you should migrate to the new, supported, `install-poetry.py`{:.language-clojure .highlihgt} installer.

->The installer installs the `poetry` tool to Poetry's `bin` directory.
+>The installer installs the `poetry` tool to Poetry's `bin`{:.language-clojure .highlihgt} directory.
 This location depends on your system:

-- `$HOME/.local/bin` for Unix
+- `$HOME/.local/bin`{:.language-clojure .highlihgt} for Unix

-- `%APPDATA%\Python\Scripts` on Windows
+- `%APPDATA%\Python\Scripts`{:.language-clojure .highlihgt} on Windows

-> If this directory is not on your `PATH`, you will need to add it manually if you want to invoke Poetry with simply `poetry`.
+> If this directory is not on your `PATH`, you will need to add it manually if you want to invoke Poetry with simply `poetry`{:.language-clojure .highlihgt}.

-> Alternatively, you can use the full path to `poetry` to use it.
+> Alternatively, you can use the full path to `poetry`{:.language-clojure .highlihgt} to use it.

-There is also another version of installing it with `pip` but why would you use your ex to attract your new girlfriend? 🤔🤪
+There is also another version of installing it with `pip`{:.language-clojure .highlihgt} but why would you use your ex to attract your new girlfriend? 🤔🤪